Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Separation Anxiety.md

 being alone
 Other symptoms include an inability to sleep without a major attachment figure nearby and nightmares about being separated from a major attachment figure.

-While many kids may experiences some of the above from time to time, the DSM-5 explains that in order to qualify for a diagnosis of separation anxiety disorder, these symptoms must be:
+While many kids may experiences some of the above from time to time, the DSM-5 explains that in order for an identification of separation anxiety disorder, these symptoms must be:

 persistent
 excessive to the point of impairing social or academic functioning